BEECH MOUNTAIN, NC: February 1975—

 “I would not have brought you here, if you couldn’t do it.
 Yes you may fall and hurt and have to get up again, but child—take the LEAP!
 One day, you’ll be glad you did.”

 Make 2022 count!
-Sign up in the form below to download this FREE goal setting workbook!
+Email me at email@example.com to request this FREE goal setting workbook!

 This 4-page workbook includes powerful goal-setting tips, prompts and writing space to help you dream & plan.